Respirator Vs Ventilator 23- AR MEDICAL TECHNOLOGY

 What is a respirator in ICU?

-To understand the difference between a respirator and a ventilator, it’s important to first understand what each device does.
-A respirator is a device that helps pump oxygen into the lungs.
-This can be done in a variety of ways, including mouth-to-mouth resuscitation or using a face mask.
-On the other hand, ventilator is a machine that helps to circulate air throughout the body.
-This can be done in several different ways, including intubation or using an external ventilator.
+To comprehend the distinction between a respirator and a ventilator, first understand what each equipment accomplishes.
+A respirator is a device that aids in the delivery of oxygen to the lungs.
+This can be accomplished in a number of methods, including mouth-to-mouth resuscitation or the use of a face mask.
+A ventilator, on the other hand, is a machine that aids in the circulation of air throughout the body.
+This can be accomplished in a variety of methods, including intubation or the use of an external ventilator.

 What is an respirator?